 Data is provided to identify each of the six natural geohazards in Great Britain.
-In addition, the Isle of Man is covered for all hazards apart from Landslides as the Isle of Man is not covered by the digital terrain model that is used.
 Each data layer is shown in figure 5 and the scale of coverage is provided in appendix 2.

 Figure 5: The coverage of the GeoSure dataset.